irvinecodingclub/irvinecodingclub.github.io/_courses/2024/debate.md

 # Course Description

-In this course, students will learn the basics of public speaking and argumentation.
-Through this introduction to public forum debate, students will participate in speaking drills and practice rounds to become better debaters.
+In Introduction to Debate, students will explore the process of creating strong arguments and learn the speaking skills necessary in presenting their points.
+With the beginner-tailored Public Forum debate format, students will learn through experience: engaging in games, speaking drills, and practice debates with peers.

 # Who Is This Course For?